 About 6 months (or longer) after filing a Request for Substantive Examination, CNIPA will issue a 6.
 Notice of Entering Substantive Examination.
 While there is no response required, the Applicant can voluntarily amend the claims at this stage as well as file a request to participate in the PPH assuming the application is published.
-The deadline to voluntarily amend the claims is 3 months plus 15 days from the date of the Notice.
+The deadline to voluntarily amend the claims is 15 days plus 3 months from the date of the Notice.

 Like the U.S. Patent & Trademark Office, CNIPA will almost always issue a 7. first office action for lack of novelty, inventiveness, etc. It may also include a unity rejection.
-The time limit to reply is 4 months plus 15 days.
+The time limit to reply is 15 days plus 4 months.

-8. Subsequent office action have 2 months and 15 days to respond.
+8. Subsequent office action have 15 days plus 2 months to respond.

 Assuming, all rejections are overcome, CNIPA will issue a 9.
-Notice to Grant giving the Applicant 2 months plus 15 days to pay the grant fees.
+Notice to Grant giving the Applicant 15 days plus 2 months to pay the grant fees.
 The applicant will also have 2 months to file any divisional patent applications.
 CNIPA will issue the patent approximately 2 months after payment of the fees although a paper patent will not longer be issued.

 CNIPA will issue 11.
 Annuity payment notices annually after grant with the deadline for payment being the anniversary of the application date.

 Note that most CNIPA patent deadlines can be extended by 2 months with the payment of a fee.
-Further, CNIPA allows the revival of patent applications in most cases as a matter of right without the need to show abandonment was unintentional – thereby, in effect, providing additional extensions of time for missed deadlines.
+Further, CNIPA allows the revival of patent applications in most cases.

 Also note the above are the most common notices an Applicant can receive.
 It is possible to also receive a Final Rejection instead of Notice to Grant, which would require the Applicant to go through an appeal process similar to that at the USPTO.